kristinemlarson/gnssrefl/tests/use_cases/use_p041.md

 * [Vegetation](https://www.kristinelarson.net/wp-content/uploads/2015/10/small_etal_2010.pdf)

-## WebApp

 p041 is one of the example cases for the [GNSS-IR webapp.](https://gnss-reflections.org/fancy6?example=p041) The webapp analyzes data in real-time, so please wait for 5-10 seconds.

-**Setting Azimuth and Elevation Mask**

 To get a sense of whether an azimuth or elevation mask is appropriate, check the [Reflection Zone Mapping in the web app](https://gnss-reflections.org/rzones?station=p041&lat=39.9495&lon=-105.1943&height=1728.842&msl=on&RH=2&eang=2&azim1=0&azim2=360).
-In the linked page, the reflection zones at 5, 10, and 15-degree elevation angles are plotted as colored ellipses surrounding the station, all overlaid on a Google Earth map.
-Higher elevation angles are closer to the station.
+In the linked page, the reflection zones at 5, 10, and 15-degree elevation angles are plotted as colored ellipses surrounding the station.

 ## Reproduce the Web App